skvark/Arduino-intervalometer---time-lapse-dolly/README.md

 ### Current status

-- I soldered the intervalometer parts into a pcb breadboard couple of days ago, works just fine
+- I have soldered the intervalometer parts into a pcb breadboard, works just fine
-- I'm currently engineering the dolly, this may take some time...
+- I'm currently engineering the dolly and waiting some parts to ship from USA

 ### Hardware